-UNHCR Iran works closely with the Government of Iran, especially the Bureau for Aliens and Foreign Immigrants’ Affairs (BAFIA), the Ministry of Education and Literacy Movement Organization to enhance refugees’ access to quality primary, secondary and tertiary education, to provide safe learning spaces for refugee children, and to ensure inclusive education opportunities for marginalized groups.
+UNHCR partners with the Government of Iran, especially the Bureau for Aliens and Foreign Immigrants’ Affairs (BAFIA) and the Ministry of Education, to facilitate refugees’ access to quality primary and secondary education.

-In May 2015, Iran’s Supreme Leader issued a decree allowing all Afghan children of school age, to attend primary and secondary school education regardless of their documentation status.
-Since 2016, refugee children do not have to pay refugee-specific school fees, which stood at 70-90 USD per child.
-This further ensures that refugees and undocumented children in Iran are given the same opportunities as Iranian children to get an education.
+In May 2015, Iran began allowing all Afghan children of school age to attend primary and secondary school regardless of their documentation status.
+Since 2016, refugee children do not have to pay refugee-specific school fees, which stood at USD $70-90 per child.
+This allows equal access to education for all.